-I shared some of this with my husband and read parts of Rachel’s book out loud to him.
-Shortly thereafter he surprised me with a poem titled, “To My P31 Woman,” which included lines like:
+Shortly after learning this, my husband surprised me with a poem titled, “To my P31 Woman,” which was long and included lines like:

 She considers goods on Amazon

 She stretches out her hand to the sick

 And listens to them, and cries with them, and cares for them

 His effort to modernize (and personalize) this section of ancient scripture meant a great deal to me.
 His words were proof he knew our children’s clothes don’t magically appear!
 And even if no one else does, he sees how much I care about my patients.
 That is the point of Proverbs 31 – to see the valor in the day-to-day.

 This is my now 95-year-old grandmother with my late grandfather.